gmax-ws/pojo-sp/README.txt

 call you have to create a POJO, a simple Java Bean class with annotations.
 The POJO class MUST be decorated with a @StoredProcedure annotation and you have to specify the name of the stored procedure or function that is mapped by your class.
-If the procedure or the function is from an Oracle package you have to specify also the name of the
+If the procedure or the function is from an Oracle package you have to specify also the name of the package:

-  PACKAGE:<PACKAGE_NAME>.<PROCEDURE_NAME>
+  <PACKAGE_NAME>.<PROCEDURE_NAME>

 Next you have to specify if the entity you are calling is a procedure or a function.
 This attribute is by default true for stored procedures and MUST be set to false if the entity you are calling is a